aparkerw/ruby-cb-api/README.md

+This is a fork so that I can test PullReview.com

 First things first.
 You're going to need to get a developer key from Careerbuilder.
 You can obtain a key at http://api.careerbuilder.com/RequestDevKey.aspx.

 Now that you have a key, lets get to the good stuff.